NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

     }
   });

-  // cy.route() specification below is used as a selector for the data you want to record.
+  // cy.intercept() specification below is used as a selector for the data you want to record.
   // In this example, all GET requests from any url will be selected
   // You can specify the methods and routes that are recorded cy.log('recording!');
-  cy.route({
+  cy.intercept({
     method: 'GET',
     url: '*',
   });